iodcpp/metajson/README.md

 std::string str = json_decode(input, str);
 ```

-The library also provides a non intrusive way to serialize any C++ objects.
-The structure
+The library also provides a non intrusive way to de/serialize any C++ objects.
+Since the library
-of the object to de/serialize is given to the library via the use of symbols, matching
-the object member or accessors names:
+has no way to introsect your object, you need must pass it the description of your object :

 ```c++
 struct A { int age; std::string name; };